Melbourne Recital Centre

-Melbourne Recital Centre is a venue for live music in Melbourne and welcomes over 200,000 visitors each year.
-The organisation programs and presents more than 500 concerts and events a year across diverse range of musical genres including classical and chamber, contemporary, pop, folk, rock, electronica, indie, jazz, cabaret and world music.
-It was opened in 2009, as part of the Melbourne Recital Centre and Melbourne Theatre Company Southbank Theatre complex designed by Ashton Raggat McDougall, and is located on the corner of Southbank Boulevard and Sturt Street in the Melbourne Arts Precinct, Southbank.
+Melbourne Recital Centre (MRC) is a venue and organisation for live music in Melbourne, Victoria, Australia.
+The organisation programs and presents more than 500 concerts and events a year across diverse range of musical genres including classical and chamber music, contemporary, pop, folk, rock, electronica, indie, jazz, cabaret and world music.
+Opened in 2009, the centre is Melbourne's second largest auditorium for classical music.

+History

+The building was opened in 2009, as part of the Melbourne Recital Centre and Melbourne Theatre Company Southbank Theatre complex designed by Ashton Raggat McDougall, with acoustic and theatre consulting by Arup.

+Location and facilities

+Melbourne Recital Centre is located on the corner of Southbank Boulevard and Sturt Street in the Melbourne Arts Precinct, Southbank.
 It is Melbourne's second largest auditorium for classical music (after Hamer Hall in Arts Centre Melbourne).

-Facilities

 The centre features two auditoria, the Elisabeth Murdoch Hall, and a smaller Salon.
 The former, a "modified shoe box" shaped music venue, is named after Dame Elisabeth Murdoch.
-It has seating for 1000 on two levels and was designed by Ashton Raggatt McDougall with acoustic and theatre consulting by Arup.
+It has seating for 1000 on two levels.